probhask/cineland/README.md

 - **Wishlist**: Users can add movies or shows to a wishlist for easy access later.
 - **Detailed Information**: Provides comprehensive details about movies, including cast, trailers, ratings, release dates, and runtime.

+## Technologies Used

+CINELAND is built using the following technologies:

+- **React**: A JavaScript library for building user interfaces, used for creating the dynamic and responsive UI of CINELAND.
+- **TypeScript**: A statically typed superset of JavaScript, providing type safety and helping catch errors during development.
+- **Vite**: A modern build tool that offers a fast development environment and optimized production builds.
+- **React Router**: For handling routing within the application, allowing users to navigate between different views like search results and movie details.

+## API Used

+CINELAND uses the [TMDb (The Movie Database) API](https://developer.themoviedb.org) to fetch data related to movies, TV shows, and series.
+The API provides access to detailed information such as cast, trailers, ratings, release dates, and runtime, enabling CINELAND to deliver comprehensive search results and information to users.

 ## Website Images

 **Home**`
 ![Home2](./website-images/Home2.png)

 **Explore**
 ![Explore1](./website-images/explore1.png)
 ![Explore2](./website-images/explore2.png)

 **Details page**
 ![Details](./website-images/detailpage.png)

 **Search**
 ![Search](./website-images/search.png)

 **Wishlist**
 ![Wishlist](./website-images/wishlist.png)